 For $1,000, you can purchase one of T. Rowe Price Group’s target-date retirement funds in an individual retirement account, while $1,000 will allow you to buy a Vanguard Group target-date fund in either an IRA or a regular taxable account.
 If you have relatively limited savings, you won’t be able to buy many investments, so you should probably stick with mutual funds that give you broad market exposure—which is what you get with a target-date fund.

 Save for the house.
 To amass money for a future house down payment while also accumulating a pool of emergency money, try shoveling cash into a savings account or certificates of deposit.
-You won’t earn much interest these days.
+You won’t earn much interest.
 But given that you can’t afford to take much risk when pursuing short-term goals, a high return was never in the cards.
 Instead, your regular savings will be the key driver of the account’s growth.

 Previous: Graduating College